 Baby monitors are designed to offer peace of mind

 After those first few anxious weeks, chances are you'll stop watching baby's every breath and start wanting to get something done while baby sleeps -- or even sleep yourself.
 Baby monitors can ease your anxiety by linking you or another caregiver with your baby.
 Monitors transmit audio, video or both from the nursery to a portable parent unit.
-Some monitors also have sensors that detect breath or movement, while others even alert you to baby's cries via your smartphone.
+Some monitors also have sensors that detect breathing or movement, while others even alert you to baby's cries via your smartphone.

-Audio baby monitors let parents listen for their babies at a reasonable price.
-Among them are analog monitors, which are typically the cheapest audio baby monitors.
-These budget models may not have a lot of features beyond adjustable volume and perhaps sound-activated lights that let you know your baby is crying even if the parent unit is on mute.
+There are two major types of audio baby monitors: analog and digital.
+Analog monitors are among the cheapest out there, mostly under $30.
+These budget models may not have a lot of features beyond adjustable volume and sometimes sound-activated lights that let you know your baby is crying even if the parent unit is on mute.
 They're also susceptible to interference, since they may use the same frequency as other household electronics, or even neighbors' phones or baby monitors.

-If hearing your baby isn't enough, a video baby monitor can let you see what's going on in the nursery too.
-The nursery unit still picks up audio, but a camera lets you know whether your baby is rolling around the crib (or whether your toddler is escaping it).
+If hearing your baby isn't enough, a video baby monitor can let you see what's going on in the nursery, too.
+The nursery unit still picks up audio, but a camera lets you know whether your baby is rolling around the crib (or if your toddler is escaping it).
 The cameras typically sit on a tabletop or are mounted on a wall.
 Video monitors employ the same digital and DECT technology to encrypt signals and reduce or eliminate interference.
-They also have a range of extras, including lullabies, night-lights and night vision that let parents see their child even when it's dark.
+They also have a range of extras, including lullabies, nightlights and night vision that let parents see their child even when it's dark.